csswizardry/csswizardry.github.com/_posts/2015-08-05-bemit-taking-the-bem-naming-convention-a-step-further.md

 * **Modifier:** A variant or extension of the Block.

 Blocks, Elements, and Modifiers: BEM.
-Absolutely every class in a project fits into one of these categories, which is why BEM is so great—it’s incredibly simple and straightforward.
+Absolutely every class in a project fits into one of these categories, which is why BEM is so great — it’s incredibly simple and straightforward.

 The point of BEM is to give a lot more transparency and clarity in your markup.